-Ransomware is malware that can lock a device or encrypt its contents in order to extort money from the owner in return for restoring access to those resources.
-This kind of malware can also have a built-in timer with a payment deadline that must be met, otherwise the price for unlocking the data and hardware will grow – or the information and the device will ultimately be rendered permanently inaccessible.
+Ransomware is malware that can lock a device or encrypt its contents to extort money from the owner in return for restoring access to those resources.
+This kind of malware can also have a built-in timer with a payment deadline that must be met; otherwise, the price for unlocking the data and hardware will grow – or the information and the device will ultimately be rendered permanently inaccessible.

-Filecoders/Ransomware are infections that encrypt personal and data files.
-Typically a workstation is infected and then the Filecoder/Ransomware will attempt to encrypt any mapped shared drives.
+Ransomware are infections that encrypt personal and data files.
+Typically a workstation is infected, and then the ransomware will attempt to encrypt any mapped shared drives.
 This can make this infection seem as though it is spreading through your network when it is not.

 The current versions of ESET products use multiple layers of technologies to protect computers from ransomware.

 Examples of these technologies include Advanced Memory Scanner, ESET LiveGrid® Reputation System, and Exploit Blocker.

 Additionally, the latest ESET products provide an enhanced Botnet Protection module that blocks communication between ransomware and Command and Control (C&C) servers.

 Keep Advanced Memory Scanner and Exploit Blocker enabled